 Italian Desserts: Traditional Holiday Sweetbreads

-The most famous of the Italian Christmas cakes is Milano's Panettone.
-During the holiday season boxes of the famous cake can be found in Italian bakeries and cafes worldwide.
-The origin of the dessert is mysterious, with two competing legends involving a poor baker named Toni, giving Panettone the translation of "Toni's Bread".
-However Panettone probably dates to even earlier and denser medieval bread made from wheat flour named Pan del Ton - "luxury bread" in the Milanese dialect of the 13th century.
-Even today there is a flat version of Panettone besides the more popular dome variety, which may be descended from this earlier Pan del Ton.
-Today's varieties use an acidic dough and a multi day "proof" to give the Panettone is trademark fluffiness and dome shaped.
-Within its fluffy folds of dough the Panettone is flavored with bits of candied fruits and raisins.
-Slices of Panettone can be served with Mascarpone cheese or Zabaglione custard and accompanied by a dessert wine or liqueur.
+The most famous of the Italian Christmas cakes is Milano’s panettone.
+During the holiday season boxes of the famous cake can be found in Italian bakeries and cafés worldwide.
+The origin of the dessert is mysterious, with two competing legends involving a poor baker named Toni, giving panettone the translation of “Toni’s Bread”.
+However panettone probably dates to even earlier and denser medieval bread made from wheat flour named Pan del Ton – “luxury bread” in the Milanese dialect of the 13th century.
+Even today there is a flat version of panettone besides the more popular dome variety, which may be descended from this earlier Pan del Ton.
+Today’s varieties use an acidic dough and a multi day “proof” to give the panettone its trademark fluffiness and dome shape.
+Within its fluffy folds of dough panettone is flavored with bits of candied fruits and raisins.
+Slices of panettone can be served with Mascarpone cheese or zabaglione custard and accompanied by a dessert wine or liqueur.

-Verona's famous Christmas bread is known as Pandoro and is characterized by its distinctive star shape.
-Modern Pandoro is little more than one hundred years old, but has roots that may go back to Roman times.
-The name Pandoro may derive from the fact that only the rich could afford sweet bread flavored with honey and made from white flour.
-By the time of the Venetian Republic the sweetbread was taking on its flavor, using lots of butter, eggs and sugar.
-The shape of Pandoro was an influence of the 18th century Austrian court, whose bakers would create holiday cakes shaped like a Christmas tree.
-Unlike Panettone, Pandoro traditionally does not have anything in the dough and is simply dusted with powdered sugar.
-However there are variations of Pandoro with fillings such as custard or gelato that have become very popular.
+Verona’s famous Christmas bread is known as pandoro and is characterized by its distinctive star shape.
+Modern pandoro is little more than one hundred years old, but has roots that may go back to Roman times.
+The name pandoro may derive from the fact that only the rich could afford sweet bread flavored with honey and made with white flour.
+By the time of the Venetian Republic, this sweetbread was taking on its characteristic flavor, using lots of butter, eggs and sugar.
+The shape of pandoro was an influence of the 18th century Austrian court, whose bakers would create holiday cakes shaped like a Christmas tree.
+Unlike panettone, pandoro traditionally does not have anything in the dough and is simply dusted with powdered sugar.
+However there are variations of pandoro with fillings such as custard or gelato that have become very popular.

 Italian Desserts: Custard-Style Treats